-Seventy-four years ago today my father, J. K. 'Ken' Cowdery, was in the Army stationed at Schofield Barracks in Hawaii.
+Seventy-five years ago today my father, J. K. 'Ken' Cowdery, was in the Army stationed at Schofield Barracks in Hawaii.
 This is his account of that morning.
-He wrote it in 1991, for the 50th anniversary, for the Mansfield News Journal.
+He wrote it in 1991, for the 50th anniversary, for our local newspaper the Mansfield News Journal (Mansfield, Ohio).
 It was later published in the AARP magazine.
 Dad died in September, 2010, age 90.

 Sunday, December 7, 1941, dawned bright and clear at Schofield Barracks, Territory of Hawaii.
 At least I assume that it did because it was bright and clear when I got up at about 7:45.